 Listen.
 If you do not understand all the subtleties, fine points and traps involved with managing a portfolio of NQO's or ISO's, you can cost yourself a fortune.
-For example...
+For example the situation with...

-We recently met with a client who, before coming into our office, just paid a little over \$1,100,000 in additional and needless taxes... because she did not set up a stock option plan that was integrated and coordinated with her overall financial situation...
+Another advisor met with their client who, before coming into their office, just paid a little over \$1,100,000 in additional and needless taxes... because she did not set up a stock option plan that was integrated with her overall financial situation...